MaayanLab/clustergrammer/README.md

 - row filtering
 - row searching
 - row/column categories
-- optional split tiles and highlighting tiles
+- optional 'split' matrix cells for up/down values

-The source code is under the src directory and webpack module developer is being used to make clustergrammer.js.
-The python module, clustergrammer.py, takes an input matrix, e.g. a matrix in a tsv file, clusters the matrix, and makes the visualization json for clustergrammer.js.
+The JavaScript source code is under the src directory and webpack module developer is being used to make clustergrammer.js.

+The python module, clustergrammer.py, calculates clustering and generates the visualization json for clustergrammer.js.
+The python module takes a matrix, e.g. a tab-separated matrix file, as input.
+Users can also generate the visualization json using their own script as long as they adhere to the format requirements (see below).

 Clustergrammer is designed to be a reusable chart and has been integrated into several [Ma'ayan lab](http://icahn.mssm.edu/research/labs/maayan-laboratory) web tools including: